heliohackweek/heliohackweek.github.io/pages/hackweek.md

 ---

-[The hackweek model](http://www.pnas.org/content/115/36/8872.short) has emerged within the data science community as a powerful tool for fostering exchange of ideas in research and computation by providing training in modern data analysis workflows.
+[The hackweek model](http://www.pnas.org/content/115/36/8872.short) has emerged within the data science community as a powerful tool for fostering the exchange of ideas in research and computation by providing training in modern data analysis workflows.
 In contrast to conventional academic conferences or workshops, hackweeks are intensive and interactive, facilitated by three core
 components: tutorials on state-of-the-art methodology, peer-learning, and on-site project work in a collaborative environment.
 This setup is particularly powerful for